Holo-Host/ui-common-library/README.md

 `useClientStore.js`, `useHoloStore.js`, and `useHolochainStore.js` each export a factory function, (`makeUse[X]Store`) that take extra configuration args.

 ### useSignalStore
 `signalStore` allows you to subscribe to signals from your holo or holochain connection.
-You pass useSignalStore into the factory function of those two stores, and then you can pass a callback to the store to be called whenever you get a signal
+Pass a callback to the store to be called whenever you get a signal from either holo or holochain
 ```
 useSignalStore().addCallback(signal => console.log('got signal', signal))
 ```